PonasKovas/rlaunch/README.md

 rlaunch is a fast, light-weight and modern application launcher for X11 written in Rust that I made because `dmenu` was too slow for me.
 I'm glad to say that indeed rlaunch works a lot faster than `dmenu` (at least for me, I haven't tested it on other computers).

+### ⚠️ This project is in passive maintenance mode — no active development, but PRs and issues are still reviewed.

 ![demo](https://i.imgur.com/vOMr0Ci.gif)

 ## Getting Started